Who doesn’t like a game of Truth or Dare?

 Truth: Frugal people spend little and save a lot.

 Dare: I dare you to have a no spend week!
 ‘Not possible’ I hear you say.
 WRONG!!
 This again might mean some creativity but it can be done.
 I think we are just too accustomed to having our debit cards that we just whip out to pay for stuff without even giving it serious thought.
 This past Christmas I tried this out.
 I’m fortunate and blessed to have a number of skills including craft and various art forms.
 So my debit card was purposely locked away.
 I made Jamaican Christmas cakes, blankets and scarves and sold these.
-The proceeds from these items was used for my purchases throughout the two-week Christmas break!
+The proceeds from these items were used for my purchases throughout the two-week Christmas break!
 Ka-ching!

 Truth: Frugal folks like to know that they get value for money.